alexaburchak/HMMProfiler/README.md

 3. **Output:** `counts_outpath`
   - `{model_name}_seq`: Trimmed sequences for each model searched.
 Each model will have its own CSV column.
-  - `count`: Count of occurences of each combination of sequences in matches_outpath.
+  - `Count`: Count of occurences of each combination of sequences.
+  - `Total_Count`: Count of occurences of all possible sequence combinations (sum of `Count` column).
-  - `frequency`: Frequency of each sequence combination relative to all detected combinations.
+  - `Frequency`: Frequency of each sequence combination relative to all detected combinations.

 ### Workflow